auth0-samples/auth0-spring-security-mvc-sample/01-Login/README.md

 ./gradlew clean bootRun
 ```

-The server will be accessible on https://localhost:8080/portal/home.
+The server will be accessible on https://localhost:3000/portal/home.
 After logging in you should see the `token` in the header.

 ### Running the sample with docker

-In order to run the example with docker you need to have `docker` installed.
+In order to run the example with [docker](https://docs.docker.com/install/) you need to have `docker` installed.

 You also need to set the client values as explained [previously](#java-application).

-Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.
+Execute in command line `sh exec.sh` to run the Docker in Linux or MacOS, or `.\exec.ps1` to run the Docker in Windows.

 ## Issue Reporting